ItsSahilXd/ShikimoriBot/README.md

 All that is needed is that your .py file is in the modules folder.

-To add commands, make sure to import the dispatcher via
+To add commands, make sure to import the Application via

-`from SungJinwooRobot import dispatcher`.
+`from SungJinwooRobot import Application`.

 You can then add commands using the usual

-`dispatcher.add_handler()`.
+`Application.add_handler()`.

 Assigning the `__help__` variable to a string describing this modules' available commands will allow the bot to load it and add the documentation for